instadeepai/marl-eval/README.md

 This repo is the official implementation of the data aggregation guideline proposed in the paper titled _Towards a Standardised Performance Evaluation Protocol for Cooperative MARL_ by [Gorsane et al. (2022)](https://arxiv.org/abs/2209.10485) published at the 36th Conference on Neural Information Processing Systems.

-### Standing on the shoulders of giants ⛰️
+## Standing on the shoulders of giants ⛰️
 The tools here build upon the tools in the [rliable](https://github.com/google-research/rliable) repo which goes along with the work done by [Agarwal et al. (2022)](https://arxiv.org/abs/2108.13264) in the paper titled _Deep Reinforcement Learning at the Edge of the Statistical Precipice_.
+For any details on the types of plots produced, please see their work.

 ## Installation 🎬
 The latest release of the MARL-eval maybe be installed as follows: